digi-embedded/android-sample-systemcpu/README.md

 System Management - CPU Sample Application
 =========================================

-This application demonstrates the usage of the System Management - CPU API.
-It displays some panels to configure the CPU cores and settings and monitoring some of the CPU parameters.
+This application demonstrates the usage of the System Management - CPU and memory APIs.
+It displays some panels to configure the CPU cores and settings and monitoring some of the CPU and memory parameters.

 Demo requirements
 -----------------